-At 98, Gloria Potter shares her experience of falling down and getting back up.
+At 98, Gloria Potter shares her peripheral neuropathy journey.

 “What nerve!”
 We have heard that exclaimed over the years, but the meaning was only one of outrage and the actual nerve cells were not considered.
 Those of us with peripheral neuropathy may well have the outrage because we are experiencing a thoroughly outrageous condition.
 As our nerve cells are dying, we suffer pains of increasing scope and intensity.
 My introduction started when I began falling down and blaming that on the San Rafael sidewalks.
 Or the clumsiness of my aging feet.
 I was in my late 70s or early 80s when this began.
 Ultimately, I went to a neurologist and found the diagnosis; never realizing where it was going to take me.